Hybrid Work Toolboxes

-It was developed in 2013 by the Security and Privacy Research Lab and the Value Sensitive Design Research Lab at the University of Washington.THE SECURITY CARDS
+It was developed in 2013 by the Security and Privacy Research Lab and the Value Sensitive Design Research Lab at the University of Washington.VISIT TOOLBOX

 This toolbox contains a variety of environment tiles, cards, and canvases.
 They are intended to be used in 3 phases: build, ideate, and define.

 It has been designed to help people create concepts for new digital services in a tangible and interactive way.
 They recommend using the sandbox for between 3 hours and 2-days to get the best outcomes.

 It was created by Jane Vita and the Business and Service Design team from Digitalist, a Customer Experience Innovation company based all over the world.VISIT TOOLBOX